Singapore Airlines to cut capacity further as coronavirus weighs

-(Reuters) - Singapore Airlines (SIAL.SI) on Tuesday said it would cut capacity further as border controls are enforced across the world in a bid to curb the spread of the coronavirus epidemic.
+March 17 (Reuters) - Singapore Airlines on Tuesday said it would cut capacity further as border controls are enforced across the world in a bid to curb the spread of the coronavirus epidemic.

 The airlines is set to operate only 50% of the capacity planned up to end of April, the company said in a statement.